assafom/hackathon-nervosnetwork/step-8/README.md

 # Gitcoin: 8) Modify The Ported DApp So It Supports Ethereum Assets Via Force Bridge

 For the previous task, I created an Elections dapp that allows the user to vote for a candidate.

 For this task, I've added a "donation" functionality to the dapp:

-Each candidate has an Ethereum address, where he can receive donations.
+Each candidate has in my contract an Ethereum address, where he can receive donations.

-I've added Force bridge support to the mechanism:
+In this dapp, each candidate's Ethereum address is being converted to a layer 1 deposit address,

-Each candidate's Ethereum address is being converted to a layer 1 deposit address, And  if the user wanted to donate, he is instructed to deposit Ethereum to this address via Force Bridge.
+And if the user wants to donate, he is instructed to deposit Ethereum to this address via Force Bridge.

-The app will then check the candidates' ckEth balance and diplay the donations.
+The app will then check the candidates' ckEth balance and display the donations.

-I've also added the user's layer 1 deposit address, because the task asked to do it (part 5).
+I've also added the user's layer 1 deposit address, and the user's ckEth balance, because the task asked to do it (part 5).

 ## A screenshot or video of your EVM application on Layer 2 with Force Bridge support.